What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Introduction

-In order to reveal the basic formal structure of the concept of fairness, it is not enough to go back to the great works of the 20th century, since these also proceed a step further and usually focus on which material criteria should be taken into account in the context of a just or fair distribution \citep{calsamiglia_decentralizing_2005}.
-These considerations already build on the concept that we will present below \citep{rawls_theory_2003, roemer_theories_2018}.
-For this reason, our considerations lend themselves equally well as a complement to the manageable ML literature that ties in with corresponding theories of distributive justice \citep{binns_fairness_2018, gajane_formalizing_2017, kasy_fairness_2021, kuppler_distributive_2021}.
+To reveal the basic formal structure of the concept of fairness, it is not enough to go back to the great works of the 20th century, since these also proceed a step further and usually focus on which material criteria should be taken into account in the context of a just or fair distribution \shortcite{calsamiglia_decentralizing_2005}.
+These considerations already build on the concept that we will present below \shortcite{rawls_theory_2003,roemer_theories_2018}.
+For this reason, our considerations lend themselves equally well as a complement to the manageable ML literature that ties in with corresponding theories of distributive justice \shortcite{binns_fairness_2018,gajane_formalizing_2017,kasy_fairness_2021,kuppler_distributive_2021}.